annajessing/annajessing.github.io/README.md

 8. Run this command: `pip install -r requirements.txt`.
 9. The virtual environment will now be able to use the modules in requirements.txt.

-### To query the database you will need to use the read-only user role when prompted:
-username: employee

-password: thiswillchange